POTSDAM CONFERENCE TO REDRAW EUROPE’S BORDERS

 Berlin Suburb of Potsdam, Germany • July 17, 1945

-That meeting, the third between U.S. President Harry S. Truman, British Prime Ministers Winston Churchill and his successor Clement Attlee, and Soviet Premier Joseph Stalin, got underway on this date, July 17, 1945, in the Berlin suburb of Potsdam.
-Among the agenda items the planners of the Potsdam Conference pushed for was the establishment of a new postwar order that would rectify the defects of the past.
-Since the Big Three’s last meeting in Yalta, Soviet Crimea, five months earlier, Stalin’s armies had overrun the Baltic States, Poland, Czechoslovakia (today’s Czech Republic and Slovakia), Hungary, Romania, Bulgaria, and half of prewar Germany (Central [now Eastern] Germany, East and West Prussia, Pomerania, and Upper and Lower Silesia).
+That meeting, the third between a U.S. President but the first between Harry S. Truman, British Prime Ministers Winston Churchill and his successor Clement Attlee, and Soviet Premier Joseph Stalin, got underway on this date, July 17, 1945, in Berlin’s relatively undamaged, picture-postcard suburbs of Potsdam and Babelsberg, temporarily absent their local citizenry.
+Among the agenda items pushed by the planners of the Potsdam Conference (codenamed Terminal) was the establishment of a new postwar order that would rectify the defects of the past three decades.
+Since the Big Three’s last meeting in Yalta, Soviet Crimea, five months earlier, Stalin’s armies had overrun the three Baltic States, Poland, Czechoslovakia (today’s Czech Republic and Slovakia), Hungary, Romania, Bulgaria, and half of prewar Germany (Central [now Eastern] Germany, East and West Prussia, Pomerania, and Upper and Lower Silesia).
 The Western Allies had helped expel Hitler’s armies from Norway, Denmark, the Netherlands, Belgium, and Italy.
 (France had been liberated the year before.)
 The victors had divided Germany and Austria into four occupation zones.
 Thus Europe was roughly divided longitudinally through Central Europe, with Western democratic regimes planted in the West and Soviet-style satellite regimes in the East.

 Early in their discussions in Potsdam the Big Three faced up to a military fait accompli by accepting the bifurcation of Europe into West and East.
-The issue of establishing new national borders in Central Europe based largely on ethnic homogeneity, however, dominated what came next, especially as it affected Poland and Germany.
-Nazi Germany’s annexations in the East were reversed, and the country’s eastern border was shifted westwards to the Oder and Neisse Rivers, effectively reducing prewar Germany in size by close to 25 percent (see map below), while over 28,000 sq. miles of Eastern Poland were annexed by the Soviet Union, today forming western Lithuania, Belarus, and Ukraine (not shown in map).
+The issue of establishing new national borders in Central and Eastern Europe based largely on ethnic homogeneity, however, dominated what came next, especially as it affected Poland and neighboring Germany.
+Nazi Germany’s annexations in the East were reversed, and the country’s eastern border was shifted westwards to the Oder and Neisse Rivers, effectively reducing prewar Germany in size by close to 25 percent (see map below), while over 28,000 square miles/72,520 square kilometer of Eastern Poland were annexed by the Soviet Union, today forming western Lithuania, Belarus, and Ukraine (not shown in map).
 German populations in newly configured Poland, Czechoslovakia, Hungary, and the Soviet Union were to be expelled from their ancestral homelands in an orderly and humane manner.

 The orderly and humane expulsion of alien nationals never happened.
 The creation by the three major powers of ethnically homogeneous nation states in Central and Eastern Europe, in which every nation state would supposedly have and live within defensible borders, gave rise to an appalling series of forced population transfers and resettlements (we know them today as “ethnic cleansing”), not just of ethnic Germans, but of Eastern Poles, Hungarians, Romanians, Ukrainians, and others who after the war found themselves outside the borders of their reconfigured home states.
 The largest single ethnic population upheaval in European history displaced more than 20 million people in total, of which between 12 and 14 million were German citizens and foreign ethnic Germans.
 During the upheaval over 2 million civilians, mostly women and children, died from hunger, disease, and violence directed at them.